 The monuments inside the Imperial City:

 - Ngo Mon (Noon Gate or South Gate): Ngo Mon Gate is the southern main gate of the Imperial Citadel of Hue, which was built in by Minh Mang in 1834.
 Ngo Mon Gate is literally the Gate facing the South, the largest of the four main gates of the Imperial City of Hue.
 From the etymological perspective, Ngo Mon means the gate facing the Sunrise, which is also to the South.

 - Thai Hoa Palace (Supreme Harmony Palace) and Dai Trieu Court Yard: Thai Hoa Palace is a palace located in the Imperial City area of Hue citadel.
 The palace, along with the Imperial Court, is the venue for important imperial court ceremonies such as: the coronation ceremony, the king's birthday, the official envoy reception and the court visits. held 2 times on the 1st and 15th of the lunar month.
 In feudal regimes this palace was considered the center of the country.
 Palace was built in 1805 during the reign of Gia Long.
-In 1833, when Emperor Minh Mang reorganized the royal palace system, it allowed to move the power to the south and make it more massive and gorgeous.
+In 1833, when Emperor Minh Mang reorganized the royal palace system, it allowed to move to present location.

 - Dien Tho Palace (Cung Dien Tho): was originally named Truong Tho palace, other names were Tu Tho, Gia Tho and Ninh Tho; was built in 1803 to make a living place of Hoang Thai Hau (Queen Mother) of the Nguyen Dynasty.

 - Truong Sanh Palace or Truong Sinh Place (also known as Truong Ninh Palce), was built in the first Minh Mang (1821) in the Northwest of the Imperial City with the original role as a garden, where the royal kings Nguyen invited his mother to visit.
-Later, the palace was converted into a living place for a number of empress queens and empress queens.
-In its most glorious period, the landscape architecture of the Sanh Truong Sanh Palace was ranked in the seventh rank by the Emperor Thieu Tri.
+Later, the palace was converted into a living place for a number of the Queens.